-studies require the solowing core courses.
-Semester
+S emester

 Core Courses Title Hours

 JMS/MC 500 Seminar in Mass

 Communications 3

 JMS/MC 501 Research Methods in

 Mass Communication 3

 JMS/MC 502 Advanced News Reporting 3

 JMS/MC 506 Seminar-Urban Affairs

 Reporting 3

 Thesis Option

 JMS/MC 599 Thesis Writing 3

 OR

 Non-thesis

 Option

-JMS/MC 598 Independent Research Projection et 3
+JMS/MC 598 Independent Research Project t 3

 Electives

-Electives or Restricted 15-
+210001100 Electives or Restricted 15-

 electives 18

-Total Hoi irs 30-33
+Total Hou rs 30-33

-NOTE: Students are required to earn a B or above grade for each of the four core courses.
+\NOTE: Students are required to earn a B or above grade for each of the four core courses.
 The remaining 15-18 semester hours may be derived from the Journalism and Media Studies sequences in News Editorial, Public Relations, Advertising or Broadcast (Production or Journalism) or 9-12 semester hours may be selected from a Journalism and Media Studies sequence and 6 semester hours from graduate electives in related areas pending the adviser's approval.

-- If the Urban Communications Concentration is selected, 15 hours will be selected from the list of restricted electives. - ◆ If the non-thesis option is selected, the student must take 18 hours of electives.
+- If the Urban Communications Concentration is selected, 15 hours will be selected from the list of restricted electives. - If the non-thesis option is selected, the student must take 18 hours of electives.